Breast-conserving surgery (BCS) may be used as part of a treatment plan for breast

 You will likely go home the same day or in 1 to 2 days after BCS.

-Your doctor may instruct you to keep wearing a bra for support, for a period of time.
+Your provider may instruct you to keep wearing a bra for support, for a period of

 - Redness, swelling, or bleeding or other drainage from the incision site

 pain around the incision site